KatlegoKgaudi/Collinson-Trip-Optimization/README.md

 -Visual Studio Code or any code editor (optional) -@types/node for Node.js type definitions: Install the Node type definitions with:npm install --save-dev @types/node

-Running the Project
+## Running the Project

-After cloning the repository down:
+After cloning the repository down into your local folder by performing a git clone on the repository link

 1) Compile the TypeScript files: npx tsc